earthobservations/phenodata/README.rst

 Synopsis
 ********

-The easiest way to use phenodata, and to explore the dataset interactively, is to use its command-line interface.
+The easiest way to explore both phenodata and the dataset interactively, is to use the command-line interface.

 Those two examples will acquire observation data from DWD's network, only focus on the "beginning of flowering" phase event, and present the results in tabular